A diversified portfolio of Australian microcap companies:

 Trustee Acorn Capital Limited.

-1. Outside the ASXI 00 at the time of purchase.
-Up to 20% of the Fund’s net assets can be held in Australian companies that subsequently grow in the ASXIOO.
-Positions in ASX 100 companies must be sold within 18 months of entering the index.
+1. ASX ex $500m market capitalization stocks at time of purchase.
+Up to 30% of fund net assets can be held in Australian companies that subsequently grow beyond $500m.

-8. Subject to prior Mark (HWM) being exceeded (no HWM resets allowed).
+6. Subject to prior High Water Mark (HWM) being exceeded (no HWM resets allowed).

-10. Calculated after management costs and expense have been deducted.
+8. Calculated after management costs and expense recoverables have been deducted.

 ACORN CAPITAL’S TRACK RECORD OF SUCCESS AND INVESTMENT EDGE